-Other London high-rises 'combustible,' May says
+London fire: 600 other high-rises being tested

-London (CNN)Initial tests have revealed that the cladding on a number of high-rise apartment blocks in London are combustible, British Prime Minister Theresa May told the House of Commons Thursday during a statement about last week's fatal Grenfell Tower blaze.

-May said that at least 100 buildings a day are being tested and that residents will be informed of the findings.
-She added that the authorities and fire services are working to ensure their buildings remain safe.
+London (CNN)The British government is carrying out tests on 600 high-rise buildings across England which are covered in cladding in response to the fire at Grenfall Tower, the 24-story apartment block that was gutted by a huge fire in west London last week.

-As of Thursday morning, combustible cladding has been found on at least three tower blocks across the UK, according to the Department for Communities and Local Government.
+As of Thursday morning, combustible cladding has been found on at least three tower blocks in the UK, according to the Department for Communities and Local Government.

+British Prime Minister Theresa May said Thursday that at least 100 buildings a day are being tested, with residents being informed of the findings.

+Earlier, Downing Street had said that there were approximately 600 high-rise buildings with "similar cladding" to that used at Grenfell Tower.

+"The situation is that 600 buildings have cladding -- it is not similar [to Grenfell Tower], it is all types of cladding," a spokesman for the DCLG said.

+"Of these 600, we want landlords to check if they have ACM (aluminum composite material) cladding.
+Of those 600, some of those would have ACM; we want to test them to see if they have ACM."

-The Prime Minister also told Parliament that the Grenfell Tower block cladding is being tested and a statement is expected to be made by police and fire services in the next 48 hours.
+The Prime Minister also told Parliament that a statement on the test results of the cladding samples taken from Grenfell Tower would be made in the next 48 hours.

+Speculation has focused on the role that cladding apparently used in a recent refurbishment of the tower may have played in the fire, which appeared to spread quickly up the outside of the building.

+May said that 151 homes were destroyed in the fire.
+She added that 164 properties have been found to re-house residents and are currently undergoing inspection.

 At least 79 people are dead or missing and presumed dead following the blaze that tore through the 24-story high-rise, home to 125 families, in the early hours of June 14.